Tuesday, July 11, 2023

 Understand this, my dear brothers and sisters: You must all be quick to listen, slow to speak, and slow to get angry.
 Human anger does not produce the righteousness God desires.
 [2]

-God expects us to be the redeeming influence in every relationship and every personal encounter we have.
+God expects us to be the redeeming influence in every relationship and every personal encounter.
 He wants us to demonstrate the righteous character, gracious compassion, and faithful lovingkindness that Jesus did.
 So, I hope you will join me in trying to hit the pause button, listen, pray, think, and respond in angry and hostile situations with respect and integrity as a follower of Jesus — not as a hot head responding to a hot head with bords that burn down the relationships involved.

 Father in heaven, I need the Holy Spirit to pour Your love into my heart *, so I can demonstrate in my relationships the "love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control" ^ that Jesus demonstrated in His relationships, friendships, and hostile encounters.
 I need this grace, O, Lord!
 Please grow me into Jesus' likeness in these ways.
 In the name of the Lord Jesus, I pray.
 Amen.